-Copies of the Trust Deed, the Agency Agreement and the applicable Final Terms are available for inspection at the registered office of the Trustee, being at Fifth Floor, 100 Wood Street, London EC2V 7EX and at the specified office of each of the Paying Agents.
+Copies of the Agency Terms and the applicable Final Terms are available for inspection at the registered office of the Agent, being at Praça Dom João I, 4000-295 Oporto, Portugal.
 If the Notes are to be admitted to trading on the regulated market of the Irish Stock Exchange, the applicable Final Terms will be published on the website of the Irish Stock Exchange through a regulatory information service.
-The Noteholders and the Couponholders (including the Book Entry Noteholders) are deemed to have notice of, and are entitled to the benefit of, all the provisions of the Trust Deed, or, in the case of holders of Book Entry Notes, those of the provisions of the Trust Deed that are applicable to them and the Instrument, the Agency Agreement and the applicable Final Terms which are binding on them.
-These Terms and Conditions include summaries of, and are subject to, the detailed provisions of the Trust Deed.
+The holders of the relevant Notes ("Noteholders") are deemed to have notice of, and are entitled to the benefit of, all the provisions of the Instrument, the Agency Terms and the applicable Final Terms which are binding on them.

-Words and expressions defined in the Trust Deed, the Instrument or the Agency Agreement or used in the applicable Final Terms shall have the same meanings where used in these Terms and Conditions unless the context otherwise requires or unless otherwise stated and provided that, in the event of inconsistency between the Agency Agreement and the Trust Deed, the Trust Deed will prevail, that, in the event of inconsistency between the Agency Agreement and the Instrument, the Instrument will prevail, that, in the event of any inconsistency between the Trust Deed and the Instrument, the Instrument will prevail, and that, in the event of inconsistency between the Agency Agreement, the Instrument or the Trust Deed and the applicable Final Terms, the applicable Final Terms will prevail.
+Words and expressions defined in the Instrument or the Agency Terms or used in the applicable Final Terms shall have the same meanings where used in these Terms and Conditions unless the context otherwise requires or unless otherwise stated and provided that, in the event of inconsistency between the Agency Terms and the Instrument, the Instrument will prevail and that, in the event of inconsistency between the Agency Terms or the Instrument and the applicable Final Terms, the applicable Final Terms will prevail.

-In these Conditions, Euro means the currency introduced at the start of the third stage of European economic and monetary union pursuant to the Treaty on the Functioning of the European Union, as amended.
+In these Conditions, "Euro" means the currency introduced at the start of the third stage of European economic and monetary union pursuant to the Treaty on the Functioning of the European Union, as amended.